Cultural Impact of Building the Transcontinental Railroad

 The Union Pacific's progress through the upper plains also put construction workers in the path of the Plains Indians.
 Civil War veteran General Grenville Dodge led the Army's forces against the Indians following the Civil War.
 Under his command, army troops battled Sioux, Arapahoe, and Cheyenne in Wyoming, Colorado, and western Nebraska.
 The November 1864 Sand Creek Massacre in Colorado, in which U.S. Army forces raided and killed 150 Cheyenne Indian villagers, and the Cheyenne retribution at Julesburg, Colorado, a few weeks later were commonplace along the future route of the railroad.
 Dodge became chief engineer of the Union Pacific in 1865 and the railroad's encroachment on Native American land led to continued conflicts during the construction of the westward line.
-By the and the eventual loss of Native American homelands as they were forced onto reservations.
+Completion of the railroad lines led to the eventual loss of Native American homelands as they were forced onto reservations.

 Despite their confrontations with several Native American nations, the Union Pacific found an ally in the Pawnees, a tribe friendly to the U.S. government.
 Dodge recruited Pawnees to serve as a protection force against the Sioux as the railroad made its way through the plains.
 In return, railroad officials gave Pawnees free passage on their trains.
 In a macabre demonstration, Thomas Durant recruited Pawnees to stage a mock raid on trains as entertainment for dignitaries riding as part of the Union Pacific's 100th meridian celebration in October 1866.